 It’s going to be interesting to see.
 On the one hand, the brands in Denmark, Sweden, and Norway are sourcing and roasting coffee on a high level.
-Similarly, their branding is among the best in the industry.
+Similarly, their branding (which is very important in today’s crowded coffee space) is among the best in the industry.

 However, the national coffee preference is informed by several generations of habit.
 In a way, specialty coffee is the exact opposite of that farmer/worker style of coffee our ancestors consumed.
 This is also the case on a more symbolical level: Danish (and nordic) culture is about egalitarianism.
 About not standing out.
 About being average.

 Specialty coffee, on the other hand, is about celebrating the unique and peculiar.